Startup Accelerator vs Incubator: Differences and Things to Consider

 Numerous accelerators are available for companies ready to take the scaling leap.
 But what unites all accelerators is that such programs are intensive and short-term.

-We need to note another difference between an accelerator and incubator: accelerators are interested in more mature startups.
+We need to note another difference between accelerator and incubator approaches: accelerators are interested in more mature startups.
 That is, startups at a more advanced lifecycle stage or with a product that has already received traction.
 For instance, there's a team, a launched minimum viable product, and first users (preferably paying ones).

 In essence, accelerators look for inspiring projects and select only those they believe have the most chances for success.
 Plus, accelerators often invest their own money in the product, so the interest in scaling the startup becomes mutual.